w4ng101/nodejs-crud/readme.md

 Step 4 :

-The run app.js type in bash shell or power shell "node app.js"
+To run this application app.js type in bash shell or power shell "node app.js"

+Step 5 :

+Access in you browser http://localhost:4300/customers "note : 4300 port was default from my app so anytime you can change"